CNMAT/CNMAT-Externs/readme.md

 ### 2. OSC-kit

-I don't see this in the repository, and the Makefile expects it in the `../OSC-kit` directory for building legacy OSC objects.
-Does anyone have a copy they could post in the root CNMAT repository folder?
+The Makefile expects it in the `../OSC-kit` directory for building legacy OSC objects.
+The OSC kit is in a different CNMAT repo: https://github.com/CNMAT/CNMAT-OSC

 ### 3. SDIF